DAMS

 DAMS (formerly Driot-Arnoux Motorsport, currently Driot Associés Motor Sport; racing as DAMS Lucas Oil for sponsorship reasons) is an auto racing team from France, involved in many areas of motorsport.
 DAMS was founded in 1988 by Jean-Paul Driot and Formula One driver René Arnoux.
 In 2022 it was bought by ex-F1 driver Charles Pic.
 It is headquartered near Le Mans, only 2 km from the Bugatti Circuit.

-DAMS has enjoyed success in both drivers and team championships in multiple formula series across the world, and has helped launch the careers of several high profile drivers.
+DAMS has won drivers and teams championships in several international formula racing series, and several drivers who competed for the team have gone on to notable careers.

 History

 The year after its foundation, DAMS joined the International Formula 3000 Championship.
 They stayed in F3000 until 2001.
 DAMS were one of many French teams that were part of the Elf young driver sponsorship program.